Back

 Blepharoplasty

-Blepharoplasty can remove all signs of aging from your face including sunken eyes.
-Blepharoplasty balances the tissue distribution in the face.
-The procedure depends on removing the excess fat from certain areas and tightens the facial skin.
-After the procedure, your face will be more youthful and awake.
+Blepharoplasty can clear the signs of aging from your face, sunken eyes included.
+It rebalances how tissue sits across the face by removing excess fat from certain areas and tightening the skin.
+Afterward your face looks more youthful and awake.
 (22)

-A facelift is one of the best procedures to fight the facial signs of aging such as skin relaxation, fine lines, folds, grooves, and cheeks and jaw problems.
-The face-lift procedure can correct your facial problems no matter the cause.
-Whether your under-eye contour depression is caused by sun damage, smoking, skin thinning, loss of facial fat, chronic stress, or genetic predisposition, a facelift can be the best solution.
+A facelift is one of the strongest options for the facial signs of aging, like loose skin, fine lines, folds, grooves, and changes around the cheeks and jaw.
+It can correct these no matter the cause.
+Whether your sunken eyes come from sun damage, smoking, thinning skin, lost facial fat, chronic stress, or genetics, a facelift can be the best fix.
 (23

 References